LeaVerou/style-observer/README.md

 - `target`: The element that changed
 - `property`: The property that changed
 - `value`: The new value of the property
-- `previousValue`: The previous value of the property
+- `oldValue`: The previous value of the property

 ## Future Work